BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 * **MetastabilityMSM** Distributes the processors with a weight that is proportional to the metastability of each cluster in an MSM calulated as q :sub:`ii`/*N*, where q :sub:`ii` is the number of self-transitions of state i and N is the total number of counts for the simulation (needs to be used with `MSM Clustering`_)

+* **IndependentMSM** Trajectories are run independently, as in the **independent** method, but an MSM is calculated at the end of each iteration and the results are reported in the form of two plots, one of the stationary distribution and one of the probability of binding (PMF)

 According to our experience, the best strategies are **inverselyProportional** and **epsilon**, guided with either PELE binding energy or the RMSD to the bound pose if available.